As Paradise rebuilds, a divide over safety a year after fire

 "I want people to see that Paradise is a place to return home to," Sinclaire said.
 "The scars run deep here, but so do the roots that help it grow."

-Sinclaire's home is one of just nine that have been rebuilt, but the town is on track to issue 500 building permits by year's end.
+Hers is one of just nine homes that have been rebuilt in the year since the nation's deadliest wildfire in a century, but the town is on track to issue 500 building permits by the end of 2019.

-About 3,000 people have returned, but the town is now largely populated with travel trailers.
-They're parked on lots scraped clean of more than 3.66 million tons of charred and toxic ruins, the equivalent of four Golden Gate bridges or twice the tonnage that was removed from the World Trade Center site.
+Paradise is now largely populated with travel trailers.
+They are parked on lots scraped clean of more than 3.66 million tons of charred and toxic ruins, the equivalent of four Golden Gate bridges or twice the tonnage that was removed from the World Trade Center site.

-"When you drive around, you don't see all the carcasses anymore of the houses and the cars," town councilman Michael Zuccolillo said.
+"When you drive around, you don't see all the carcasses anymore of the houses and the cars," said town councilman Michael Zuccolillo, who is also a real estate broker.
 "You'd hear hammers and chain saws and nail guns."

 Wildfire mitigation consultant Zeke Lunder fears Paradise is setting itself up for another disaster.